Ssekyene/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11. Converts a number from base 2 to base 10
 	- The number in base 2 is stored in the environment variable "BINARY"
 	- The script should display the number in base 10, followed by a new line

+12. Prints all possible combinations of two letters, except "oo"